srjshrivastav/Contacts-react/README.md

 ## Project Setup

 1. Clone the Project - `git clone https://github.com/udacity/reactnd-contacts-complete.git`
+2. Go to the server Folder
+3. Install the dependencies - `npm install
+4. Run server - node server.js`
-2. Go into the directory where the project now lives - `cd reactnd-contacts-complete`
+5. Go into the directory where the project now lives - `cd reactnd-contacts-complete`
-3. Install the dependencies - `npm install`
+6. Install the dependencies - `npm install`
-4. Start the app - `npm start`
+7. Start the app - `npm start`

 ## Contributing